Kitchee SC: José Francisco Molina era (2014–2015)

+AFC Champions League debut

-The following season, Kitchee directly qualified 2018 AFC Champions League group stage through their HKPL title.
-To prepare for the competition, the club signed former World Cup Golden Ball winner, Uruguayan footballer Diego Forlán.
-The club managed to achieve a 1–0 win over Kashiwa Reysol at home, becoming the first team from Hong Kong to win a game in the history of the AFC Champions League group stage.
+The following season, Kitchee directly qualified 2018 AFC Champions League group stage after winning the 2016–17 season league title.
+To prepare for the competition, the club signed former FIFA World Cup Golden Ball winner, Uruguayan footballer Diego Forlán.
+Kitchee was drawn in Group E alongside Japanese club Kashiwa Reysol, Korean club Jeonbuk Hyundai Motors and Chinese club Tianjin Quanjin.
+On 14 March 2018, Cheng Chin Lung scored in stoppage time to secure Kitchee a 1–0 win over Kashiwa Reysol at home, becoming the first team from Hong Kong to win a game in the history of the AFC Champions League group stage.
 Domestically, Kitchee won the Premier League, FA Cup and the Sapling Cup, completing a treble for the second consecutive season and the fourth in club history.

-In 2021, the club signed former Montenegrin international Dejan Damjanović, who won the Golden Boot with 17 goals.

-ls in his first season with the club.
-The Bluewaves won the 2020–21 Hong Kong Premier League title on the final day of the season, beating rivals Eastern 2–0.
+In 2021, Kitchee signed former Montenegrin international Dejan Damjanović, who won the Golden Boot with 17 goals. ls in his first season with the club.
+Kitchee won the 2020–21 Hong Kong Premier League title on the final day of the season, beating rivals Eastern 2–0.
 Kitchee followed up their domestic success by accumulating 11 points in their 2021 AFC Champions League, a record for a Hong Kong club in the competition.

 During the 2022 AFC Champions League, Kitchee made history by becoming the first Hong Kong club to advance to the round of 16.
+However, the club suffered a 4–0 thrashing defeat to Thai club BG Pathum United.

 In 2022–23 season, Kitchee completed a treble again by winning the Senior Shield, the Hong Kong FA Cup and the Hong Kong Premier League title.

+Club overhaul (2024–present)

-During the 2023–24 season, the club went through a complete overhaul which saw the likes of Charlie Scott, Mikael, Cleiton depart.
+During the 2023–24 season, Kitchee went through a complete overhaul which saw the likes of Charlie Scott, Mikael, Cleiton depart.
 However they have internally hired Portuguese Edgar Cardoso as their new head coach along with several new signings which include former Blackburn Rovers youth academy player Jay Haddow as well as English goalkeeper Fynn Talley, Portuguese winger Luis Machado and Brazilian striker Welthon for the 2024–25 season.

 However, the club once again failed to acquire any silverware and after Kitchee's humiliating loss to Hong Kong Premier League rivals Lee Man, the club confirmed Edgar Cardoso's departure and will leave once the 2024–25 season ends.

 On 4 July 2025, the club unveiled former Brighton & Hove Albion defender Iñigo Calderón as their newest manager to succeed Edgar Cardoso for the 2025–26 season.
+On 16 September 2025, Kitchee signed former Spanish international and Real Madrid player, Asier Illarramendi on a free transfer.